Labbeti/OWLL/README.md

 Type ```help``` to show commands.

 ### Versions
+* Indev 0.1.11 (04/06/19)
+  * Add "subClassOf" for class properties.
+  * Add separator to run a sequence of commands in OWLL terminal.
+  * Refactoring ontology classes and add interface "IOntology".
+  * Still working on gensim.
+Try a clusterisation with "Doc2Vec".

 * Indev 0.1.10 (03/06/19)
   * Refactoring code and add some comments in ontology classes.
   * Add "Get started" to README.